What is Diamond?

 Diamond is solid in its form and its atoms are present in a crystal structure known as diamond cubic.
 At normal pressure and room temperature, graphite, another strong solid with a particle of carbon in it is formed.
 Diamond is known to be the hardest metal.
 It has 99.95% of carbon in it.
-The rest 0.05% includes traces of few atoms that are not a part of chemistry.
+The rest 0.05% includes traces of a few atoms that are not a part of chemistry.
 This influences the crystal shape and colour of the element.
-The uses of diamond are not confined to jewellery only but are myriad.
+The uses of diamonds are not confined to jewellery only but are myriad.

 The physical and chemical properties of diamond are tabulated below: